comphist/coraxml-utils/README.md

-# `coraxml_utils`
+# CorA-XML Utils

-`coraxml_utils` is a collection of tools for processing CorA-XML and the various associated transcription languages for historical manuscripts.
+CorA-XML Utils is a collection of tools for processing CorA-XML and the various associated transcription languages for historical manuscripts.

 It consists of: